Skip to content ↓

 • Develop and embed scientific enquiry skills that will deepen their scientific knowledge.

-• To develop an increasingly confident and appropriate se of vocabulary, scientific terms and language
+• To develop an increasingly confident and appropriate use of vocabulary, scientific terms and language.

-• Children to feel inspired by learning and understands that they can make a difference/have an impact on the world around them.
+• Children to feel inspired by learning and understand that they can make a difference/have an impact on the world around them.

 Implementation

-• To enhance the children’s experiences of Science and linking with the wider community and first had experiences.
+• To enhance the children’s experiences of science through linking with the wider community and first-hand experiences.

 • Holding a STEM Day where children can meet engineers and scientists to become ambitious learners.